RJ

 Start with Simple Familiar Activities

-On your first day, wear progressives for familiar, low-stress activities — sitting at home, reading the newspaper, watching TV.
-Avoid driving on day one until you are comfortable with the lens zones.
+On day one, wear progressives at home.
+Avoid driving until you are comfortable with the lens zones.

 5